leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can I travel after my macular hole surgery?
 - Can I see after macular hole operation?
 - Is there medicine for macular hole?
-- Does eyedrops help for macular hole?
+- Does [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} help for macular hole?
 - Do all macular holes need to undergo surgery?

 ## intent: uveitis-condition-retina